 Today, I want to show you on how you can create Microsoft teams poll that your audience can respond to.
 You can create your poll before or even during the meeting.
 If you want to have a survey, your audience can respond to the poll before, during or after the meeting.
 When you launch the poll, all of your attendees will get a notification within the meeting and within the chat, letting them know that there is a poll that they need to respond to.

 Create Microsoft teams poll

 - To be able to create a poll on a meeting in Microsoft teams, first head to the calendar tab within Microsoft teams.
 Next, you need to find the meeting where you want to include a poll.
 You have to be either the organizer or one of the presenters to be able to create a poll.

-- First, I want to show you how you can create a poll before the meeting launches.
-Later on, we’ll look at how you can create a poll once in meetings already in progress.
+- First, I want to show you on how you can create a poll before the meeting launches.
+Later on, we will look on how you can create a poll once in meetings already in progress.
 Up on the top tabs, let’s click on the plus icon.

 - This opens up a dialogue where we can add a new tab to our meeting in Microsoft teams.
 We want to include a poll and we’re going to use Microsoft forums to do that.

 - If you don’t see it immediately in this set, you can also search for forums right up on the search.
 I’m going to click into Microsoft Forms.
 The next screen gives a little bit of an overview of what you can do with Microsoft forums and click on ADD.
 This opens up yet another screen that tells us what we can do with Microsoft forums and the great thing is we can create a poll both before and during a meeting.
 This all sounds great.
 Let’s click on this text that says create new poll.